harunpehlivan/playground-0ouC8yGM/markdowns/welcome.md

 ### Remark

-This example is a smallest distance computation, unfixed beam size makes the beam search becoming an bfs algorithm.
+This example is a smallest distance computation, unfixed beam size makes the beam search becoming an A* algorithm if we dont clear the beam and add only one new cell at each step.

 ### More Resources